john-cd/rust_howto/bk/later/categories/development-tools_ffi/erlang_elixir.md

 ## Ports {#skip}

 'Ports' are the simpler approach.
 Rust communicates with Erlang/Elixir as a separate process using standard input/output.
-No specific crate is required, but you'll use [`std::process`]( ){{hi: }} in Rust and the port mechanisms in Erlang/Elixir.
+No specific crate is required, but you'll use [`std::process`]( )↗{{hi: }} in Rust and the port mechanisms in Erlang/Elixir.

 ## NIFs (Native Implemented Functions) {#skip}

 TODO find proper crate.

-The [`erlang_nif`]( ){{hi: }} crate allows you to write NIFs in Rust.
+The [`erlang_nif`]( )↗{{hi: }} crate allows you to write NIFs in Rust.
 NIFs run within the Erlang VM, so they are more performant than ports, but also more complex and require extra care to avoid crashing the VM.

 ## `rustler` {#rustler}